bbc/matterhorn/README.md

 ## License

-TAL is available to everyone under the terms of the Apache 2.0 open source licence.
+Matterhorn is available to everyone under the terms of the Apache 2.0 open source licence.
 Take a look at the LICENSE file in the code, and read our [faq](https://bbc.github.io/tal/faq.html#question_who_can_use_this) and [documentation](https://bbc.github.io/tal/other/contributing.html) to learn how to contribute.

+© BBC 2017

 ---